NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 The ability to walk on water is a unique attribute of God.
 In [Matthew 14:25](#matthew-1425), [Mark 6:48](#mark-648) and [John 6:19](#john-619) Jesus is the one who walks on water, so the disciples immediately realize that Jesus is Jehovah.

+## Job 19:25-27

+> For I know that my Redeemer lives, and at the last he will stand upon the earth.
+26 And after my skin has been thus destroyed, yet in my flesh I shall see God, 27 whom I shall see for myself, and my eyes shall behold, and not another.
+My heart faints within me!

+This whole pasaage is about how Job was looking forwards to "**see God..for myself ... (and not another)**".
+He here also calls God "**my Redeemer**" who "**will stand upon the earth**".
+When was God ever seen, or stabd upon the earrh as a redeemer?
+Only in the person of Jesus.
+This proves that even Job, one of the oldest booka of the Bible had the idea that God himself would come to warth physically to save humans.
+This proves the deity of Christ.

 ## Psalms 68:32-33

 > O kingdoms of the earth, sing to God; sing praises to the Lord, 33 to **him who rides in the heavens**, the ancient heavens; behold, he sends out his voice, his mighty voice.